 |Nikon D2X« »||Y||-||-||-||-||-||2.0||-||-||-||Nikon D2X|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1Ds Mark III and the D1X have been discontinued, but can regularly be found used on eBay.
 The D1X was replaced by the Nikon D2X, while the 1Ds Mark III was followed by the Canon 1DX.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1Ds Mark III vs Nikon D1X

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1Ds Mark III or the Nikon D1X – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1Ds Mark III: